runmat-org/runmat/crates/runmat-hir/README.md

 - `ClassDef` lowers structurally into `HirClassMember` blocks with attributes preserved.
 - `Import` lowers to a dedicated `HirStmt::Import` (no runtime effect; used by name resolution/validation).
 - Metaclass `?Qualified.Name` lowers to `HirExprKind::MetaClass("Qualified.Name")`; postfix is handled in the compiler.
+- Function-level `arguments ... end` blocks (when present) are parsed; names are accepted and exposed to later validation.
+Constraint checking (types/defaults/ranges) is enforced at HIR/VM time rather than parsing time.

 ## Early validations and helpers